Slicer/Slicer/Docs/developer_guide/extensions.md

 ## Extensions build system

-The extensions build system allows to drive the build, test, packaging and upload of slicer extensions.
+The extensions build system allows to drive the build, test, packaging and upload of Slicer extensions.

 Using the [extensions build system source code](https://github.com/Slicer/Slicer/tree/master/Extensions/CMake), it is possible to build extensions using either manual build or dashboard-driven automatic build.
 The extension description files must be simply placed in a folder, the same way as they are in the Extensions Index repository.